Gauravonthemixx/Linear-Programming-Optimisation-with-Gurobi-in-Python/README.md

 * The extended model is solved.
 ### Output:
 * Objective function value and optimal values of all decision variables are printed.

+## 📖 Please go through for more info